apioo/psx-dependency/README.md

     return $container->get('table_manager')->getRepository($class);
 });

-// this now allows to resolve classes which are not defined as service but are
+// this now allows to use the MyRepository class as a type-hint at a service and
-// resolved through the provided closure.
-Note the MyRepository class must
-// implement the RepositoryInterface interface
+// the autowire resolver injects the fitting service through the defined resolver
-$repository = $autowireResolver->getObject(MyRepository::class);
+$repository = $autowireResolver->getObject(MyService::class);

 ```